Quick, repeatable shots from whole beans plus a manual steam wand for no-fuss lattes and cappuccinos.

 Quick verdict

-Buy it if you want fast, consistent espresso from beans with simple controls, a compact footprint, and a reliable manual steam wand for cappuccinos and lattes.
-Skip it if you want one touch milk drinks or a big touch display.
-The ECAM23120SB is about honest bean to cup espresso, not bells and whistles.
+Buy it if you want quick, consistent espresso from whole beans, straightforward controls, a compact machine, and a reliable manual steam wand for cappuccinos and lattes.
+Skip it if you want one-touch milk drinks or a large touchscreen.
+The ECAM23120SB focuses on solid bean-to-cup espresso, not extra bells and whistles.

 Who it suits

-- Busy households that want espresso and Americanos daily
+- Busy households that want espresso and Americanos day after day

-- Newcomers to super automatics who value easy cleaning and a removable brew group
+- Newcomers to super-automatic machines who want easy cleaning and a removable brew group

-- Latte and cappuccino fans who are happy to steam milk manually
+- Latte and cappuccino fans who don’t mind steaming milk manually

 Who should look elsewhere

-- One touch milk lovers, consider De’Longhi models with LatteCrema or Philips 3200 LatteGo
+- One-touch milk drink fans (consider De’Longhi models with LatteCrema or the Philips 3200 LatteGo)

-- Tinkerers who want full manual control, consider a semi automatic like Breville Barista Express
+- Tinkerers who want full hands-on control (consider a semi-automatic like Breville Barista Express)

 Key specs at a glance

 (Typical for this model family.
-Always check your exact retailer listing or manual.)
+Always confirm details in your retailer listing or the manual for your exact unit.)

-- Grinder: Built in conical burr, multiple grind settings
+- Grinder: Built-in conical burr grinder, multiple grind settings

-- Bean hopper: About 8.8 oz, with aroma seal
+- Bean hopper: About 8.8 oz, with an aroma-sealing lid

-- Bypass doser: Yes, for pre ground decaf or test shots
+- Bypass doser: Yes, for pre-ground decaf or an occasional test coffee

-- Brew group: Removable for rinse under tap
+- Brew group: Removable for rinsing under the tap

-- Steam: Manual Panarello style wand, hot water function
+- Steam: Manual Panarello-style wand, plus hot water

-- Programs: Espresso, double, coffee, hot water, adjustable strength and volume
+- Programs: Espresso, double espresso, coffee, hot water; adjustable strength and volume

-- Footprint: Compact counter depth class, fits under standard cabinets
+- Footprint: Compact for a super-automatic; generally fits under standard cabinets

 Design and build quality